ready4god2513/our-boxen/README.md

 Boxen will run for awhile, depending on the speed of your computer.
 After it finishes, your provisioning is now complete.
 Open a new terminal window to reinitialize your shell and start using your system.
-The `dabo_act` project will also be cloned and setup in `~/src/dabo_act`.
+The `mayo_act` project will also be cloned and setup in `~/src/mayo_act`.
 Yippee!

 ## What You Get